Back to Podcast Guides

 Self-exploration needs a brake pedal

-Self-exploration is usually framed as an unquestioned good: reflect more, journal more, go deeper, find the pattern underneath the pattern.
-In Jonny Miller’s conversation with Dan Shipper, the useful nuance is that inner work depends on the state of the system doing the inquiry.
+Most of us treat self-exploration as a one-way street: reflect more, journal more, go deeper, find the pattern underneath the pattern.
+Dan Shipper's experience complicates that picture, because the usefulness of inner work depends on the state of the nervous system doing the inquiring.

-Dan describes a decade-long mental health arc that began after selling his first company, moving through panic attacks, therapy, meditation retreats, a later recognition of OCD, exposure and response prevention, and medication that made other kinds of therapy and self-exploration more available.1 The practical lesson is not that everyone needs the same sequence.
-It is that a tool can be wise in one context and counterproductive in another.
+Dan describes a decade-long mental health arc that began after selling his first company, moving through panic attacks, therapy, meditation retreats, a later recognition of OCD, exposure and response prevention, and medication that made other kinds of therapy and self-exploration accessible again.
+The takeaway is about fit: a tool can be exactly right in one context and quietly harmful in another.

-That matters especially with OCD.
-Dan’s experience was that talk therapy, mindfulness, IFS-style parts work, somatic inquiry, and philosophical reflection all had their place — but not when his system was running too hot.
-When the compulsion is rumination, “figuring it out” can become the ritual that keeps the loop alive.2 Research on OCD rumination points in a similar direction: rumination can maintain obsessive-compulsive symptoms and distress, and may need to be addressed directly rather than treated as ordinary reflection.3
+That tension shows up especially with OCD.
+Dan found that talk therapy, mindfulness, IFS-style parts work, somatic inquiry, and philosophical reflection all had their place.
+When his system was running too hot, none of them helped.
+When the compulsion is rumination, "figuring it out" becomes the ritual that keeps the loop alive.
+Research supports the caution: rumination can maintain obsessive-compulsive symptoms and distress, and may need to be addressed directly rather than treated as ordinary reflection.1

 This guide is not clinical advice, a diagnostic tool, or a treatment plan.
-OCD is a clinical condition, and suspected OCD deserves assessment and support from a qualified mental health professional, ideally someone trained in OCD-specific care.
-The guide is a way to think more clearly about the boundary between useful self-inquiry and compulsive analysis.
+OCD is a clinical condition, and suspected OCD deserves assessment from a qualified mental health professional, ideally someone trained in OCD-specific care.
+What follows is a way to get more honest about the boundary between useful self-inquiry and compulsive analysis.

 Dan gives a clean description of the OCD loop.
 An obsession can arrive as an intrusive thought, image, emotion, or felt sense of dread.
-A compulsion is the behaviour — outward or inward — that temporarily reduces the distress.
+A compulsion is the behaviour (outward or inward) that temporarily reduces the distress.
 Handwashing is the classic visible example.
-Rumination is the quieter version: hours of thinking, checking, reviewing, or trying to reach certainty inside your own mind.4
+Rumination is the quieter version: hours of thinking, checking, reviewing, or trying to reach certainty inside your own mind.

-The difficulty is that the compulsion often works for a moment.
-You get relief.
+The compulsion often works for a moment.
+Relief arrives.
 The body unclenches.
-The thought feels handled.
 Then the fear returns, and the nervous system learns that the way to survive the thought is to perform the ritual again.

-This is where self-exploration gets tricky.
+This is where self-exploration gets tangled.
 A person who values insight may not notice when inquiry has crossed into reassurance-seeking.
 The inner tone shifts from curious to urgent:

 • "If I can just understand why I feel this, I'll be safe."